blue-yonder/tsfresh/docs/text/data_formats.rst

 Important: None of these columns is allowed to contain ``NaN``, ``Inf`` or ``-Inf`` values.

-In the following paragrpahs, we describe the different input formats that are build based off those columns:
+In the following paragraphs, we describe the different input formats that are build based off those columns:

 * A flat DataFrame
 * A stacked DataFrame